 (9) On July 15, 2010, Prechter states… “The selling pressure will abate at times, but by the end of 2010, stock prices should be much lower. …Experienced traders should be short the S&P 500 Index…”

 Now let’s have a look at the performance of the market after Prechter’s advice.
-After studying this chart, it should be clear that Prechter could be one of the worst market forecasters in the history of Wall Street, except that he doesn’t and hasn’t ever worked on Wall Street.
+After studying this chart, it should be clear that Prechter is one of the worst market forecasters in history.

 As you can see, Prechter is like the other perma-bears, who continue to cry wolf for many years as their naïve followers miss out on tremendous gains.